vivian-rogers/mumax3-tacc-install/README.md

 **DOWNLOAD**

 First, one should create a mumax folder somewhere on /work/. (use cdw to move to /work/).
-Perform `module load git` and `git clone [line to this git repo]` to pull these files into your directory.
+Perform `module load git` and `git clone [link to this git repo]` to pull these files into your directory.
+This link can be pulled from the green button at the top right of the git page.

 **INSTALLATION**